Tarot Runes I Ching Stichomancy Contact

 Yang (New)

-The things most apparent, those above and in front, are embodied by the upper trigram K'an (Water), which is transforming into Chen (Thunder).
-As part of this process, danger and the unknown are giving way to movement, initiative, and action.
+The things most apparent, those above and in front, are embodied by the upper trigram K'an (Water), which is transforming into Tui (Lake).
+As part of this process, danger and the unknown are giving way to joy, pleasure, and attraction.

-The things least apparent, those below and behind, are embodied by the lower trigram Li (Fire), which represents brightness and warmth.
+The things least apparent, those below and behind, are embodied by the lower trigram Chen (Thunder), which is transforming into K'an (Water).
+As part of this process, movement, initiative, and action are giving way to danger and the unknown.